Ragmaanir/kommando/README.md

 Classes can define helper methods that are scoped to the command.
 And the helper methods have access to all options of the command.

-**Why are positional arguments specified as method parameters and options using the `options`-macro?**

-Usually commands have many options and just a few arguments.
-It is easier to spread the options out using the `option`-macro than having them in the method signature or in one big annotation.
-Specifying a description, validations etc for each options is easier that way too.

 ## Usage